 Morning Star's Mission: As imperfect disciples, we walk together to embody Christ's perfect love in the community.

-Morning Star's Vision Statement: To Empower People to Practice Discipleship at Home and in the Community.
+Morning Star's Vision: To Empower People to Practice Discipleship at Home and in the Community.

 Morning Star Core Values